 Some commentors expressed concern that the baseline existing conditions in the RDEIR/SDEIS were not accurate.
-Chapter 3, Environmental Analysis, Section 3.2.1, Existing Conditions and No Project Alternative/No Action Alternative, describes the baseline existing conditions and the No Project Alternative/No Action Alternative used in the EIR/EIS.
+Chapter 3, Environmental Analysis, subsection Existing Conditions and No Project Alternative/No Action Alternative describes the baseline existing conditions and the No Project Alternative/No Action Alternative used in the EIR/EIS.